Newsletter 154, November 2024

 Te Uru Rākau – New Zealand Forest Service

 The North Canterbury branch invites you to the 2025 annual conference in Christchurch, 1st to 4th April.
 The venue is the Commodore Hotel, 449 Memorial Avenue, Christchurch, close to the airport.
-Registration will be online after Christmas but if you plan to come, please book your accommodation early.
-This is a popular place.
+Registration will be online after Christmas but if you plan to come, please book your accommodation as soon as you can.
+Christchurch is hugely popular.

 Conference Programme